 - An HTTP POST method shall be used - URI shall be set to {apiRoot}/3gpp-monitoring-event/v1/{scsAsId}/subscriptions/.
 The {apiRoot} and {scsAsId} segments are configured based on Service Provider and MNO policies. - The request payload shall include a MonitoringEventSubscription data structure as specified in 3GPP TS 29.122 [4] with the following attributes: - externalId shall be set to the locationTargetID. - notificationDestination shall be set to a URI that the SCEF can target Location Reporting notifications towards.
-The value of this URI shall be based on internal IN-CSE policies. - monitoringType shall be set to LOCATION\REPORTING - supportedFeatures shall be set to a string value of "5" indicating support for Location Reporting notifications. - maximumNumberOfReports is optional and may be set to a maximum number of event reports to be generated by 3GPP network entities e.g. HSS or MME/SSGN.
+The value of this URI shall be based on internal IN-CSE policies. - monitoringType shall be set to LOCATION_REPORTING - supportedFeatures shall be set to a string value of "5" indicating support for Location Reporting notifications. - maximumNumberOfReports is optional and may be set to a maximum number of event reports to be generated by 3GPP network entities e.g. HSS or MME/SSGN.
 If used, the IN-CSE shall configure this time based on Service Provider and MNO policies. - monitorExpireTime is optional and may be set to an absolute time at which the monitoring event request is considered to expire.
-If used, the IN-CSE shall configure this time based on Service Provider and MNO policies. - locationType shall be set to CURRENT\LOCATION - o accuracy shall be set set by the IN-CSE (e.g. CGI\ECGI, ENODEB, TA\RA, PLMN or TWAN\ID) - maximumDetectionTime shall be set per IN-CSE pre-provisioning.
-This value should be set to a value that is longer than the length of time of inactive communications as configured in the <schedule> resource - msisdn, ipv4Addr, ipv6Addr, externalGroupId, requestTestNotification, websockNotifConfig, groupReportGuardTime, maximumLatency, maximumResponseTime are not supported by the present document and shall not be included.
+If used, the IN-CSE shall configure this time based on Service Provider and MNO policies. - locationType shall be set to CURRENT_LOCATION - o accuracy shall be set set by the IN-CSE (e.g. CGI ECGI, ENODEB, TA RA, PLMN or TWAN ID) - msisdn, ipv4Addr, ipv6Addr, externalGroupId, requestTestNotification, websockNotifConfig, groupReportGuardTime, maximumLatency, maximumDetectionTime and maximumResponseTime are not supported by the present document and shall not be included.